La-Lojban/lojban.pw/data/pages/en/articles/!cmavo-old.md

 - NU:
   - constructs:
     - nu:
-      - type: abstractor
       - definitions:
         - 1:
+          - type: abstractor
+          - place structure: x1 is an event of (the bridi)
           - definition: This abstractor forms an event abstraction.
 It refers to the entire event or state described by the bridi, encapsulating all its aspects and participants as a single entity.
           - examples:
             - 1:
               - lojban: le nu mi vasxu
               - translation: the event-of my breathing
               - comment: This describes the ongoing act of the speaker breathing, encompassing every instance of inhalation and exhalation throughout their life.
-      - place structure: x1 is an event of (the bridi)
     - ka:
-      - type: abstractor
       - definitions:
         - 1:
+          - type: abstractor
+          - place structure: x1 is a property of (the bridi)
           - definition: This abstractor forms a property abstraction.
 It refers to a property or quality possessed by one or more of the sumti (arguments) within the bridi.
 The specific sumti whose property is being referenced is indicated by the pro-sumti **ce'u** within the abstraction.
           - examples:
             - 1:
               - lojban: le ka xunre [kei]
               - translation: the property-of being-red
               - comment: This refers to the abstract property of redness, independent of any specific object possessing that property.
-      - place structure: x1 is a property of (the bridi)
     - ni:
-      - type: abstractor
       - definitions:
         - 1:
+          - type: abstractor
+          - place structure: x1 is the amount of (the bridi) on scale x2
           - definition: This abstractor forms an amount abstraction.
 It refers to the measurable quantity or degree to which the bridi holds true.
 It requires a second place to specify the scale or dimension on which the amount is measured.
           - examples:
             - 1:
               - lojban: le ni le pixra cu blanu [kei]
               - translation: the amount-of (the picture being-blue )
               - comment: This refers to the quantifiable amount of blueness present in the picture, presumably measurable with a tool like a colorimeter.
-      - place structure: x1 is the amount of (the bridi) on scale x2
     - jei:
-      - type: abstractor
       - definitions:
         - 1:
+          - type: abstractor
+          - place structure: x1 is the truth value of (the bridi) under epistemology x2
           - definition: This abstractor forms a truth-value abstraction.
 It expresses the degree of truth of the bridi under a specific epistemological framework.
 The resulting value is a number between 0 (false) and 1 (true), enabling representations of fuzzy logic.
           - examples:
             - 1:
               - lojban: le jei li re su'i re du li vo [kei]
               - translation: the truth-value-of the-number 2 + 2 – the-number 4) – This refers to the truth value of the statement "2 + 2 – 4", which would be 1 (true) under standard arithmetic.
-      - place structure: x1 is the truth value of (the bridi) under epistemology x2
     - li'i:
     - si'o:
-      - type: abstractor
       - definitions:
         - 1:
+          - type: abstractor
+          - place structure: x1 is the idea/concept of (the bridi) in the mind of x2
           - definition: This abstractor forms a concept abstraction.
 It refers to a mental image, idea, or concept held in someone's mind, corresponding to the event or state described by the bridi.
 It requires a second place to specify the mind in which the concept resides.
           - examples:
             - 1:
               - lojban: mi nelci le si'o la .lojban. cu mulno
               - translation: I enjoy the concept-of that-named Lojban being-complete
               - comment: This expresses the speaker's enjoyment of the idea of Lojban being complete, referring to a mental image or understanding of a finished and fully developed Lojban language.
-      - place structure: x1 is the idea/concept of (the bridi) in the mind of x2
     - du'u:
-      - type: abstractor
       - definitions:
         - 1:
+          - type: abstractor
+          - place structure: x1 is the predication (the bridi), expressed in sentence x2
           - definition: This abstractor forms a predication abstraction.
 It refers to the predication or statement itself, as expressed in a particular sentence.
 It is often used with selbri expressing propositional attitudes like "knowing" or "believing".
           - examples:
             - 1:
               - lojban: mi djuno le du'u la .frank. cu bebna [kei]
               - translation: I know the predication that Frank is a fool
               - comment: This signifies that the speaker knows the truth of the statement "Frank is a fool".
-      - place structure: x1 is the predication (the bridi), expressed in sentence x2
 - LE:
   - constructs:
     - le:
-      - type: descriptor
       - definitions:
         - 1:
+          - type: descriptor
+          - implicit quantifiers:
+            - outer:
+              - ro:
+                - translation: all
+                - comment: indicating the speaker refers to all of the things they have in mind that fit the description.
+            - inner:
+              - su'o:
+                - translation: at least one
+                - comment: implying the speaker has at least one specific thing in mind that they are describing as X.
           - definition: The sumti "le X" refers to one or more specific things that the speaker has in mind and chooses to describe as X (where X is a selbri), regardless of the actual truth of that description.
           - examples:
             - 1: